maartenbreddels/datapythonista.github.io/content/2019-09-11-dataframe-summmit.md

 to move in that direction.
 People was in general happy with the idea, but there were some concerns about decisions made in Arrow (mainly contributed by Sylvain, from xframe):

-- Arrow memory being immutable and **copy-on-write**
+- Apache arrow C++ API and implementation not following common C++ idioms
 - Using a monorepo (including all bindings in the same repo as Arrow)
-- Lack of a community on git

 ### Interoperability